roninjin10/toy-problems/readme.md

 Included in this repository are the toughest problems I have solved so far along with some interesting easier ones.

+As of February 24th 2018 I have reached an overall Rank of 3 kyu.
+I am 5 kyu in Javascript and 4 kyu in Python.

 My Codewars Profile: https://www.codewars.com/users/moosebeloose9